yunkunrao/tendermint.com/content/blog/on-thedao-and-blockchain-governance.md

 So, Ethereum is in a difficult position where it must either let the hacker get away with the theft of TheDAO's ether, or, undermine its stated premise.
-The arguments in favor of mitigating the hack is clear -- few in the Ethereum community really want 5% of the entire token supply of Ethereum to go to the hacker -- the actual DAO experiment hadn't event begun!.
+The arguments in favor of mitigating the hack is clear.
+Few in the Ethereum community really want 5% of the entire token supply of Ethereum to go to the hacker -- the actual DAO experiment hadn't event begun!.
 And yet, a coordinated action to reverse the attack or freeze the stolen funds is to undermine